 Building a better plan for payment gateways and technology

-When it comes to a better plan for payments technology, here are the core elements to consider in executing the right design for your business:
+When it comes to a better plan for payment gateways, here are the core elements to consider in executing the right design for your business:

 Accepting payments today, tomorrow